In 2016, Publicity-Shy Infiniti Outsold Tesla 3:1

 |

-change y/y
+Change y/y

 |